blouyakis/emt_basic/module_4_test.md

 ### Q31 🟢
 **Front**
-Nail impaled in palm near thumb, no deficits.
-Action?
+A 73-year-old male has a nail impaled in the palm of his hand near the base of his thumb.
+He tells you he was using a nail gun and it ricocheted off the wood into his hand.
+He can move all his digits and does not have any neurological or circulatory deficits.
+You should:
 • **Stabilize with bulky dressing** • Splint hand • Cold pack • Remove nail

 **Back**